 Strap the water heater to wall studs.
 The water heater may be your best source of drinkable water following an earthquake.
 Protect it from damage and leaks.

 Bolt down any gas appliances.
 After an earthquake, broken gas lines frequently create fire hazards.
+Small fires are common after earthquakes and other emergencies.
+Get a fire extinguisher for your home or office so you can put out any small fires.

 Install flexible pipe fittings to avoid gas or water leaks.
 Flexible fittings will be less likely to break.